jfroelich/rss-reader/src/condense-html-document-notes.md

 * Can reduce the size of attribute values by trimming them
 * Can remove attributes that do not have values that are non-unary attributes
 * Can remove attributes that equal the default values
+* Preprocess all entities like nbsp, and convert each one into its numeric equivalent.
+On average the numeric entities use fewer characters.
+And possibly go further given that it is utf8 encoding, do things like convert copy into actual copyright utf character.
+Also consider the option to use whichever has fewer characters, the named encoding or the numeric encoding.
+Also consider working with a TextEncoder/Decoder api if appropriate.
+Also see https://github.com/mathiasbynens/he for ideas.
+Also, there is an issue with the fact that condense takes a document but this would be maybe be easier on raw text?
+See also https://github.com/kangax/html-minifier with its option to use unicode char when possible
+* If an image is a known square with equal attribute values, can maybe remove one of the dimensions?
+* actually, just take a look at https://github.com/kangax/html-minifier and think about some similar options

 # Try and improve table unwrapping algorithm